 We’ve compiled an easy-to-understand guide to help you get to the bottom of Idaho car insurance laws, minimums, discounts and more.
-If talking with someone is more your style, you can let one of our insurance experts walk you through this by calling 855-462-2213 .
-They’ll be able to help with everything you need—from getting quotes to finding answers—so you can get the proper car insurance.
+If talking with someone is more your style, you can let one of our insurance experts walk you through this by calling [mapi-phone /].
+They’ll be able to help with everything you need from getting quotes to finding answers so you can get the proper car insurance.

 Having car insurance is half the battle.
-The other half is making sure you have these minimums for both liability and uninsured/underinsured motorist coverage:
+The other half is making sure you have the minimum coverage to be legal on the road in your insurance policy.
+Of course, you can get more coverage, but you need these amounts for liability coverage:

 - $25,000 in bodily injury liability for one person, per one accident